aymara-ai/aymara-sdk/README.md

 ## Installation

 You will need the Aymara GitHub personal access token from your company.
 Treat the token like a password and never share it or include it in your code.
-Instead, add it to your .env file:
+Instead, add it to your env variables:

 ```bash
 export GITHUB_PAT=[GITHUB_PAT]